rwaldron/tc39-notes/es8/2017-03/mar-22.md

 BT: I updated permissions to ecma262 so that delegates have ability to add labels to ecma262 issues and to close issues and pull requests and to push branches, which I think will be helpful in the next year.

-AK: Need to be clear about what kind of comparison is used when things are added
+AK: Need to be clear about what kind of comparison is used when things are added.

 WH: This is a one-line change?

-BT: Roughly I think so yeah, you could expand that one line into a loop with explicit? checks
+BT: Roughly I think so yeah, you could expand that one line into a loop with explicit? checks.

 AK: Every other use of the word "duplicate" in the spec is...not these reified objects...